akashkhambay/Rafikash_23_hrs/README.md

 - Along with minor bugs some of the challenges we had faced were the fact that the we got the information we wanted, but could not find a way to render it onto the homepage.
 - At one point the url used for the axios request was wrong and we didn't know why it wasn't working.
+- When searching for a username, we get one single repo, not ALL the repos linked to the respective account.
+- Map does not work, and we dont know why, when comparing it to repos in which they do work, we cannot see the difference or the bug.

 ## Wins: